e-mar404/medical-clinic-database/README.md

 - [ ] See what constraints we need to add
 - [ ] ON DELETE
 - [ ] ON UPDATE
+- [ ] Constraint on PatientFinancialInformation where only non-expired cards can be added.